joshua-stone/gif2gfy/README.md

 ## Goals of this project

-Currently the one domain where the gif format is better than Gfycat is being able to be saved to the desktop and shared as a single file, whereas Gfycat is limited to the web.
+The one shortcoming Gfycat currently has with its gfy format is is not being able to be saved to the desktop and shared as a single file, an advantage gif has enjoyed since its inception in 1987.

 Gif2gfy overcomes Gfycat's lack of desktop support by distilling the essence of the gfy format, i.e., a looping video, and putting it into a self-contained HTML5 container for easy saving.

-The ultimate goal of this project is to become redundant with the advent of proper replacements for the gif format so that it can finally be retired.
+The ultimate goal of this project is to become redundant with the advent of proper replacements for the gif format.
 In the meantime, this project serves as a stopgap solution so that users can benefit from much smaller and smoother animations.